thisisagile/easy/README.md

 The **easy** framework supports this architecture by supplying root classes (or layer supertypes) for each of the types describe above.
 The repository `easy-test` contains utilities to assist you with testing **easy** specific constructs, such as `toMatchText` or `toMatchPath` for checking paths in uri's.
 The repository `easy-sample` contains examples of microservices built with the **easy** framework.

 # Root
-At the root of each microservice built using eas, there is a class that inherits from `Service`.
+At the root of each microservice built using **easy**, there is a class that inherits from `Service`.
 These are used to initiate the service, set the `port` at which it runs,  register all resource classes, and start the service.
 An example services class is the one below for a movie service.

     SampleService.Movie
       .with(MoviesResource, MovieResource)